Strategies for agencies to recover a portion of public transportation investments that result in increased land values.

 Public investment in transportation assets that improve access and increase opportunity benefit adjacent property owners through greater land value and other economic impacts.
 Many techniques are available to the public sector to share in a portion of this increased land value to build, maintain, or reinvest in the transportation system.

-Value capture begins with the value created by the access transportation provides.
+Value capture begins with the assessment created by the access transportation provides.
 Value is then enhanced through private sector investment and economic development enabled by the public investment.
-A portion of that value created by the infrastructure can be “captured” by the public sector to reinvest in, operate, or maintain transportation infrastructure.
-Value capture principles can be applied to most development scenarios, whether new infrastructure for new land development or rebuilt infrastructure in dense urban areas.
+A portion of that appraisal created by the infrastructure can be “captured” by the public sector to reinvest in, operate, or maintain transportation infrastructure.
+These principles can be applied to most development scenarios, whether new infrastructure for new land development or rebuilt infrastructure in dense urban areas.

 Both the planning and implementation for value capture rely primarily on local government initiatives.
 For these local public agencies, value capture provides the opportunity to raise funds to match Federal grants, which increasingly emphasize the importance of private and public non-Federal participation.